-The Ritz Theatre ceased operation in 1970 and the building began to deteriorate.
+The Ritz Theatre ceased operation in 1970, and the building began to deteriorate.
 In late 1991, descendants of the Lollar family acquired the Ritz building and donated it to The Ritz Community Theater Incorporated for renovation, which began in 1992.
-The first stage of the process was the replacement of the roof and complete restoration of the original marquee and store front.
+The first stage of the process was the replacement of the roof and complete restoration of the original marquee and storefront.

 The lead architect for the Ritz project, Dr. Michael A. Jones of Texas Tech University, describes the project in these words:

 Upon completion of the first stage of restoration, a community celebration centered on the lighting of the Ritz’s familiar but long-darkened neon sign and marquee.
-On the evening of June 27, 1992, part of the courthouse square was blocked off, and entertainment was provided on the courthouse lawn.
+On June 27, 1992, part of the courthouse square was blocked off, and entertainment was provided on the courthouse lawn.
 Hundreds of people gathered at 10 p.m. to watch as the newly restored Ritz neon sign was turned on for the first time since 1970.
 Dr. Jones described the scene: “The light that flooded the square from the neon lighting awoke many a memory from older citizens attending the ‘opening’ in June, and excited the younger generations, a justifiable tribute to the preservation element of this project.”
-In 2006, a severe West Texas thunderstorm caused damage to the neon lights and they were replaced with LED lighting.
+In 2006, a severe West Texas thunderstorm caused damage to the neon lights, and they were replaced with LED lighting.
 During the renovation of the Ritz building, productions were staged in an elementary school auditorium with a seating capacity of 150 people.
 The first production, Steel Magnolias, was considered an outstanding success in October 1992, after all of the six performances sold out.
 The 1992 Christmas season production, The Best Christmas Pageant Ever, was so popular that an extra performance was added to accommodate the waiting list.
 Community enthusiasm and support for the Ritz project continued to expand, and The Ritz Community Theater has developed into one of the brightest spots on the square.